mjayadharan/ML_mini_projects/README.md

 - Highly recommends installing anaconda  to handle the packages and their dependencies.
 - Instructions on installation of specific packages in anaconda included in readme.md files.
 - All packages are based on python, mostly written in the form of  JUPYTER notebooks.
-- Many examples coming from *Aurélien Géron - Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow_ Concepts, Tools, and Techniques to Build Intelligent Systems (2019, O’Reilly Media)* and other relevant books on practical machine learning.
+- Many examples taken from *Aurélien Géron - Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow_ Concepts, Tools, and Techniques to Build Intelligent Systems (2019, O’Reilly Media)* and other relevant books on practical machine learning.
 - Separate readme files might be added to folders, whereever deemed necessary.